tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

 2. Create a top-level directory on your machine, on a drive with sufficient space to hold the data that you will need (each MODIS sinusoidal tile for a single 8-day interval, at 500 m resolution, takes up about 8 MB for MCD15A2H.006 to 80 MB for MCD43A3.006; and there are 46 8-day intervals per year).
 Something like "MODIS".

 3. Under the "MODIS" directory, create the following subdirectories: "LAI", "NDVI", and "albedo".
-If you also anticipate using the MOD12Q1.051 or MCD12Q1.051 land cover classifications, create a subdirectory called "PFT" (for plant functional type) or something similar (I used "PFT").
+If you also anticipate using the MCD12Q1.051 land cover classification, create a subdirectory called "PFT" (for plant functional type) or something similar (I used "PFT").

    `cd MODIS/$SUBDIR`